 Check which energy-saving laws apply

 All entrepreneurs are subject to laws with regard to saving energy.
-In just a few questions this handy Dutch-language online tool helps you determine which energy laws apply to your business.
+In just a few questions this Dutch-language online tool on energy saving laws helps you determine which energy laws apply to your business.

-All companies in the Netherlands with more than 250 employees or with a gross annual turnover of more than €50 million and a balance sheet greater than €43 million, need to make mandatory energy audits at least every 4 years.
+Does your company have more than 250 employees ?
+Or do you have a gross annual turnover of more than €50 million and a balance sheet greater than €43 million?
+You need to make a mandatory EED energy audit at least every 4 years.

 Finance guide to energy-efficient building

-Building contractors can advise their clients on financial assistance available to construct and renovate more energy-efficient buildings using this finance guide (in Dutch) by Bouwend Nederland.
+Building contractors can advise their clients on financial assistance available to construct and renovate more energy-efficient buildings using this finance guide (pdf, in Dutch, Financieringswijzer Energiezuinig (ver)bouwen) by Bouwend Nederland.